Using the National Trades Network as a Consumer

 Definition and scope

-The National Trades Network is a multi-vertical contractor directory organized around trade categories — construction, HVAC, electrical, plumbing, roofing, and adjacent specialties — with national geographic coverage across all 50 US states.
+The National Trades Network is a multi-vertical contractor provider network organized around trade categories — construction, HVAC, electrical, plumbing, roofing, and adjacent specialties — with national geographic coverage across all 50 US states.
 Its primary function is to reduce the information asymmetry that exists between consumers seeking licensed trade professionals and the contractors who serve them.

 The scope is intentionally national.
 Coverage is not limited to major metropolitan areas — the network's geographic framework is designed to surface contractors in suburban, rural, and underserved markets where finding credentialed trade professionals can be more difficult.
 The specifics of that coverage model are explained at National Scope Service Coverage Explained.